vippsas/vipps-epayment-api/features/qr-payments.md

 # QR Payments

-ePayment API supports QR payments directly, making it even easier to provide [One-Time payment QR](https://vippsas.github.io/vipps-developer-docs/docs/vipps-solutions/qr-code-print).
+The ePayment API supports QR payments directly, making it easy to provide [One-Time payment QR](https://vippsas.github.io/vipps-developer-docs/docs/vipps-solutions/qr-code-print).

 ## Create a QR Payment
 Remember to have a fresh access token, see
 [Setup and Authorize](../quick-start.md#step-1---setup).
-Then, call the [Create Payment][create-payment-endpoint] endpoint with `userFlow = "QR"`
+Then, call the [Create Payment][create-payment-endpoint] endpoint with `userFlow = "QR"`.

 <Tabs
 defaultValue="postman"